pexip/os-curl/tests/FILEFORMAT.md

     %repeat[100 x hello]%

+## Insert capped epoch days

+Mostly to test capped cookie expire dates: `%days[NUM]` inserts the number of seconds for the given number of days into the future, aligned to the nearest minute.
+That is the same calculation the cookie engine uses to cap expiration dates.

+## Include file

+This instruction allows a test case to include another file.
+It is helpful to remember that the ordinary variables are expanded before the include happens so `%LOGDIR` and the others can be used in the include line.

+The filename cannot contain `%` as that letter is used to end the name for the include instruction:

+    %include filename%

 ## Conditional lines

 Lines in the test file can be made to appear conditionally on a specific feature (see the "features" section below) being set or not set.
-If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following else or `endif` clause.
+If the specific feature is present, the following lines are output, otherwise it outputs nothing, until a following else or `endif` clause.
 Like this:

     %if brotli